-One layer of paper mache is all this piggie needs, and you can paint him as soon as the paper mache is dry.
+- Paint him as soon as the paper mache is dry.

 I painted mine fast, and you can see how I did it in the second video below.
 The first video gives you a quick overview of how the pattern is put together, but complete instructions come with the downloadable digital file.
 There’s also a link in the pattern to another video that shows you how to give your paper mache pig that happy expression.

 This pattern is not intended for children because cutting out the pieces and taping them together would be frustrating for them.
 However, children would love to paint the pig if an adult puts it together for them.